Rugby Football Union (RFU) Touring Abroad Guidelines

 Travel insurance with Emergency Medical coverage and specific cover for playing on Rugby Tours or Tournaments.

-*Personal accident is a different benefit to emergency medical expenses*
+*Personal accident is a different benefit from emergency medical expenses

 England Rugby Website:

-- Specifically look at the section concerning club management, and policies and procedures
+Specifically, look at the section concerning club management, policies and procedures.

 Constituent Body: